robert-schmidtke/grafana-aws-athena-datasource/README.md

 - Adds support for dashboard variables, using default region and default workgroup from the datasource configuration.
 - Tolerates "Query has not yet finished"
 - Allows configuring query timeout
+- Waits for query execution IDs if they're cached (prevents warnings/no data when running+caching same query multiple times concurrently)
 - Adds a lot more debug logging.
 - Builds on Go 1.17
 - Targets Grafana 7.5.10